johnhenry/conversation-studio/readme.md

 ## Rendering

 Comments are rendered as HTML using Markdown.
+A "Preview" view lets you see the rendered Markdown before posting.

-In addition to the standard "Edit" view for editing raw Markdown before posting, there's a "Preview" view that lets you see the rendered Markdown before posting.
+## Exporting

-An export button allows you to export the comments as a nested textual representation.
+The application now features four tabs: "Arrange", "Text", "JSON", and "XML".
+Clicking on a tab displays the corresponding view.
+The "Text", "JSON", and "XML" tabs provide download buttons to export the comments in the respective format.